-The COVID-91 pandemic is bringing everyone’s vulnerability into sharp focus, especially if you don’t have a living will or health care proxy.
+The coronavirus pandemic is bringing everyone’s vulnerability into sharp focus, especially if you don’t have a living will or health care proxy.

 Yes, the risk of hospitalization is higher for people over a certain age and those with ‘comorbidities.’
 (That’s a word we all just learned, which means having multiple underlying health issues.)

 But this virus can touch people of all ages and health conditions.
 And while most of us may get by with mild or moderate symptoms, if any, some of us may find ourselves headed to an emergency room with little time to plan.